Carnival glass: Colours

-Carnival glass was made in a wide array of colours, shades, colour combinations and variants.
-More than fifty have been formally classified.
-These classifications do not go by the surface colours showing, which can be even more varied, but by the 'base' colours of the glass before application of the iridizing mineral salts.
+Carnival glass was made in a wide array of colours, shades, colour combinations and variants, with more than fifty have being formally classified.
+These classifications do not go by the surface colours showing, but by the 'base' colours of the glass before the application of the mineral salts that cause the iridescent finish.

-In order to establish the base colour, one finds an area of the item which had no mineral salts applied (often the base) and holds the item up to the light in such a way that the area in question can be seen through.
-This is usually easy enough to do, but it can still be difficult for the inexperienced to differentiate the exact base colour between the many possibilities, as there are often only subtle differences and variations.
+The base colour is determined by finding an area of the item which had no mineral salts applied, often the base, and viewing light through the area.
+It can occasionally be difficult to differentiate the exact base colour, as there are often only subtle differences between variations.

-The final (post doping) surface shades also vary according to the depth of base colour, as well as any special treatments and the type and amount of salts used.
-This last variable caused significant variation to occur, even between batches of what should have been essentially the same colour or colour-way.
-This happened most frequently in early production but to such an extent that collectors now differentiate between these items, describing the degree of iridescence showing.
+The final surface shades vary according to the depth of base colour, if special treatments are present, and the type and amount of salts used.
+This last variable causes significant variation to occur, even between batches of the same color.
+This happened most frequently in early production with collectors now differentiating between these items by the amount of iridescence.

-The most popular colour for carnival glass is now known by collectors as 'marigold' although that name was not in use at the time.
+The most popular colour for carnival glass is called 'marigold' by collectors.
 Marigold has a clear glass base and is the most easily recognizable carnival colour.
-The final surface colours of marigold are mostly a bright orange-gold turning perhaps to copper with small areas showing rainbow or 'oil-slick' highlights.
-The highlights appear mostly on ridges in the pattern and vary in strength according to the light.
+The final surface colours of marigold are mostly a bright orange-gold to copper with small areas showing rainbow or 'oil-slick' highlights.
+These highlights appear most often on ridges in the pattern and vary in strength according to the light.

-Marigold carnival glass is the most frequently found colour and in general commands lower prices in the collector market.
+Marigold carnival glass is the most common colour and generally commands lower prices in the collector market.
 However, variants of marigold such as those based on 'moonstone', a translucent white, and 'milk glass', an opaque white base, can be more sought after.
-Other base colours include; amethyst, a reddish purple; blue, green, red and amber.
-These basic colours are then further delineated by shade; depth of colour; colour combinations such as 'amberina'; colour pattern such as 'slag'; special treatments such as 'opalescent' and finally luminescence such as that given off by 'vaseline glass' or 'uranium glass' under ultra violet light (blacklight).
+Other base colours include amethyst, a reddish purple, blue, green, red, and amber.
+These basic colours are further delineated by shade, colour depth, and colour combinations.
+Examples include amberina, slag glass, special treatments such as 'opalescent,' and luminescence such as that given off by 'vaseline glass' or 'uranium glass' under ultra violet light.